 About the Conservation Volunteers program

 The Nature Conservancy of Canada’s (NCC’s) Conservation Volunteers program engages Canadians of all ages.
-Volunteers can lend a hand in the protection of our country's species and natural habitats.
-It provides a meaningful, hands-on educational experience in some of our country’s most ecologically significant natural areas.
-Our events are carefully designed to make sure your volunteer time is directed to important conservation activities.
+Volunteers can lend a hand in the protection of Canada’s species and natural habitats.
+These events provide meaningful, hands-on educational experience in some of our country’s most ecologically significant natural areas.